-Liqun Chen and Mark Ryan

-HP Labs, UK, and University of Birmingham, UK
+Liqun Chen HP Labs, UK

+Abstract

-Abstract.
-The Trusted Platform Module (TPM) is a hardware chip designed to enable computers to achieve greater security.
+The Trusted Platform Module (TPM) is a hardware chip designed to enable computers achieve greater security.
 Proof of possession of authorisation values known as authdata is required by user processes in order to use TPM keys.
 If a group of users are to be authorised to use a key, then the authdata for the key may be shared among them.
 We show that sharing authdata between users allows a TPM impersonation attack, which enables an attacker to completely usurp the secure storage of the TPM.
-The TPM has a notion of encrypted transport session, but it does not fully solve the problem we identify.
+An attacker that knows authdata for the Storage Root Key can fake all the storage capabilities of the TPM, including key creation, sealing, unsealing and unbinding, and many other functions.

-We propose a new authorisation protocol for the TPM, which we call Session Key Authorisation Protocol (SKAP).
+To solve this problem, we propose a new authorisation protocol for the TPM, which we call Session Key Authorisation Protocol (SKAP).
 It generalises and replaces the existing authorisation protocols (OIAP and OSAP).
 It allows authdata to be shared without the possibility of the impersonation attack, and it solves some other problems associated with OIAP and OSAP.
 We analyse the old and the new protocols using ProVerif.
 Authentication and secrecy properties (which fail for the old protocols) are proved to hold of SKAP.

-1 Introduction
+1. Introduction

-The Trusted Platform Module (TPM) specification is an industry standard [14] and an ISO/IEC standard [6] coordinated by the Trusted Computing Group (TCG), for providing trusted computing concepts in commodity hardware.
+The Trusted Platform Module (TPM) specification is an industry standard coordinated by the Trusted Computing Group (TCG), for providing trusted computing concepts in commodity hardware [13].
+The TPM specification is currently undergoing ratification as an ISO/IEC standard1 [6].
 TPMs are chips that aim to enable computers to achieve greater levels of security than is possible in software alone.
-There are 100 million TPMs currently in existence, mostly in high-end laptops.
-Application software such as Microsoft's BitLocker and HP's HP ProtectTools use the TPM in order to guarantee security properties.
+There are 100 million TPMs currently in existence, mostly in highend laptops.
+Application software such as Microsoft's Mark Ryan HP Labs, UK, and University of Birmingham

+BitLocker and HP's HP ProtectTools use the TPM in order to guarantee security properties.

 The TPM stores cryptographic keys and other sensitive information in shielded locations.
 Keys are organised in a tree hierarchy, with the Storage Root Key (SRK) at its root.
 Each key has associated with it some authorisation data, known as authdata.
 It may be thought of as a password to use the key.
 Processes running on the host platform or on other computers can use the TPM keys in certain controlled ways.
 To use a key, a user process has to prove knowledge of the relevant authdata.
-This is done by accompanying the command with an HMAC (a hash-function-based message authentication code, as specified in [5]), keyed on the authdata or on a shared secret derived from the authdata.
+This is done by accompanying the command with an HMAC [5], keyed on the authdata or on a shared secret derived from the authdata.
 When a new key is created in the tree hierarchy, its authdata is chosen by the user process, and sent encrypted to the TPM.
 The encryption is done with a key that is derived from the parent key authdata.
 The TPM stores the new key's authdata along with the new key.
 Creating a new key involves using the parent key, and therefore an HMAC proving knowledge of the parent key's authdata has to be sent.

 If a group of users are to be authorised to use a key, then the authdata for the key may be shared among them.
-In particular, the authdata for SRK (written srkAuth) is often assumed to be a widely known value, in order to permit anyone to create child keys of SRK.
-This is analogous to allowing several people to share a password to use a resource, such as a database.
+In particular, the authdata for SRK (written srkAuth) is often assumed to be a widely known value, in order to permit anyone to create child keys of SRK2.
+This is analagous to allowing several people to share a password to use a resource, such as a database.